 Many of the tools that Google offers website owners and webmasters are free.
 We can sometimes take for granted the they offer free stats (Analytics), free business listings in their directory (Google My Business) and free (once again) product listings in their shopping center that help us with our site and expose our businesses to millions of potential customers.
 One free tool in particular that we find most customers do not understand that well is Google Custom Search.

 So, how can you benefit by including this on your website?

 Second, if visitors are using the search box often it may tell you that there is an issue with the site navigation, so you may want to update it.
-Also, Google will show you which phrases are being searched in the most.
+Google will show you which phrases are being searched on the most (and you can set up Google Analytics to show all onsite searches).
 This gives you an idea of what people are expecting to find when they get to your site.
 If the phrases relate to your business, you may want to make it easier for people to find information on it from your main landing pages.
 If the phrases don’t have to do with your business, you might want to find out how those visitors are getting to your site and work to get traffic that is more relevant and likely to convert.

-The short of it is that if you use Google Site Search effectively, you can work to get more targeted traffic to your website, get site visitors where they want to go quicker and ultimately increase conversions.
+The short of it is that if you use Google Custom Search effectively, you can work to get more targeted traffic to your website, get site visitors where they want to go quicker and ultimately increase conversions.

 We started by telling you that this was one of Google’s free tools.
 This is true – Google does have a free version of Google Custom Search.
 But that comes with some restrictions (that are usually not too much for small businesses and blogs).
 Larger businesses may want to look further into the paid offerings of Google Custom Search to see if they may be more appropriate.

 Does this make you want to test out Google Custom Search?
 Are you using it already?
 Let us know.